kota7/maptiles/README.md

 ### Database

-- Downloaded image data are stored at the internal SQLite database at `config.dbfile`.
+- Downloaded image data are stored in the internal SQLite database at `config.dbfile`.
 The default location is `~/maptiles.db`.
 - By reusing the stored images, we reduce the number of requests to the map tile servers.
 - If you want to delete existing data, either run `initialize_database(replace=True)` or simply delete the file.
 - One may change the database file location by the `set_databasefile` function.